romka/leaderboards-server/README.md

   * in console mode (for testing purposes): `twistd --nodaemon --python main.py`
   * in daemon mode (for production purposes): `twistd --python main.py`

-Example of client for this server you can find here: https://github.com/romka/leaderboards-gideros-client.
+Example of the client for this server you can find here: https://github.com/romka/leaderboards-gideros-client.

 This server listens two ports:
 * first port (10088 by default) uses for recieve/send data to/from client,